-Well, this is all down to whether or not the other person will have the opportunity to be in contact with the child.
+Well, this is all down to whether the other person will have the opportunity to be in contact with the child.

-If, for example, the other person that lives in the house would not be at home when the children are there, then they would not need a DBS check.
+If, for example, the other person who lives in the house would not be at home when the children are there, then they would not need a DBS check.

 What Roles Require A DBS Work From Home Check?

-There are a variety of roles that would require a Home-Based DBS Check, but some of the most common include:
+There are various roles that would require a Home-Based DBS Check, but some of the most common include:

 - Providing care to children (Jobs such as fostering, nanny’s, childminders).